 The choices of what you do with your plants are plentiful.
 'Happazome", raw leaf dyeing, salt leaf dyeing.

-For this article the focus is to procure your own beautiful deep blue indigo pigment, with which to create your own vat, ink, paint or chalks and crayons, employing the hydro method of soaking the plants to release the pigment.
+For this article the focus is to procure your own beautiful deep blue indigo pigment, with which to create your own vat, ink, paint or chalks and crayons, employing the hydro method of soaking plants to release the pigment.

 You will need;